Tis the season for holiday festivities, gift giving, strained budgets, and in this area bitter cold and grey days.

 Try these tips to get buyers in the right spirit:

-Clean and Stage - this tip is not holiday related but, it will get you ready to decorate.
+This tip is not holiday-related but, it will get you ready to decorate.
 If you already have dust bunnies rolling across the floor and clutter overflowing on the bookshelf adding decorations is only going to make your home feel smaller.
 So many sellers overlook having their home spotless for buyers and it’s a big mistake.
 Hire the professionals if you can both for cleaning and staging.

 With the right holiday décor, your home can immediately get buyers into the holiday spirit.
 You just have to remember you still want your home to look spacious.
 Don’t decorate every nook and cranny and keep a theme for your decorations to create consistency.
 For most of us that means using just a tiny bit of our décor and that’s ok.
 Just remember, your goal is to be in a new home for the next holiday and then you can decorate any way you’d like!